preservim/vim-textobj-sentence/README.markdown

 ### Decimal numbers and abbreviations

-Though the period `.` glyph/character will terminate a sentence, it doesn’t terminate all sentences.
+Though the period `.` glyph/character will terminate a sentence, it use doesn't always indicate so.
 The same glyph is used in abbreviations like ‘M.D.’ for Medical Doctor, for example.

 But those abbreviations should be compensated for when detecting the